mdn/serviceworker-cookbook/request-sync/README.md

-# Request sync
-This recipe illustrates how to use a service worker to impersonate a remote server only while offline.
-This false server delays any request to the network until the connection is restored, at that moment, the Service Worker synchronizes with the server.
+# REST API Session Deferrer
+This recipe shows how to record requests to a remote REST API while offline and defer them until regaining connectivity.

 ## Difficulty
 Advanced

 ## Use case
-As a web app developer, I want to provide functionality when network is not reachable, synchronizing with the server once the network is available again.
+As a web app developer, I want to provide functionality during offline, synchronizing with the server once the network is available again.

 ## Solution
-If network is not available, let the Service Worker answer with a generic response then enqueue the request until the network is reachable again.
+Use a Service Worker to intercept requests.
+While offline, record the succesive requests in a queue to preserve the order and answer with fake responses.
+If online, flush the queue to replay the session and sync with the server.

+This advanced technique is intended to integrate with REST APIs and it requires the client to deal with asynchronous create (`POST`) operations (HTTP answering with status code 202, Accepted).

 ## Category
 More than offline